Bonnie Tan: Letran Knights

 Tan was then appointed head coach of the Letran Knights in 2019.
 In his first game, Tan coached Letran to a loss against his former team Lyceum.
 Tan ultimately led the Knights to its first title in four seasons by winning the NCAA Season 95 championship.

 At the height of COVID-19 pandemic, Alfrancis Chua, Letran's special assistant to the rector for sports development, denied Tan will be replaced by just resigned UST Growling Tigers coach Aldin Ayo.
 Ayo previously led Letran to a title in 2015, and just led the Tigers to a runner-up finish in the previous UAAP season.
 Days later, Tan announced the transfer of three UST players to Letran.

 In the 2021 PBA All-Filipino Cup, Tan coached the NorthPort Batang Pier of the Philippine Basketball Association for three games when its entire coaching staff were not cleared from health and safety protocols due to the COVID-19 pandemic.
 Tan coached the team to three victories before being replaced by head coach Pido Jarencio.

 With the 2020 NCAA season canceled, and the 2021 season delayed to early 2022, Tan coached Letran to a second consecutive title.
 The Knights had a perfect season, winning all nine elimination round games, and all three playoff games.
 Rhenz Abando, one of the transferees from UST, was named the NCAA's Rookie of the Year and Most Valuable Player.
 In the 2022 season done just months later, Letran successfully defended the title, winning its third consecutive title.

 Weeks after winning his third NCAA title, Tan was named interim head coach of NorthPort Batang Pier, replacing Jarencio, who then replaced Tan as NorthPort's team manager.

+NorthPort Batang Pier

+On April 23, 2023, Tan was officially promoted as the full-time head coach of the NorthPort Batang Pier.